 - Both are fundraising tools for the company

 Both come with some set of advantages and disadvantages.
-Where shares come with voting rights in the management of the company, Debentures comes with a fixed amount of interest, whether or not company sprouts profits.
+Where shares come with voting rights in the management of the company, Debentures come with a fixed amount of interest, whether or not the company sprouts profits.
 Shareholders are the owners of the company while debenture holders get repayment at priority before the shareholders at the time of winding up.